Superwoman (sociology): Criticism

 The term and its concept have been critiqued by people within the feminist movement.
 English feminist and historian Lucy Delap argues that the idea of the "superwoman" has been perceived as exclusionary by many feminist scholars.
 Moreover, Betty Friedan, an American feminist, in her book The Second Stage argued that "superwomanhood" of the 1980s has led to double enslavement of women, both at home and at work.
 Her advice for feminists was to step up to the "second stage" of the feminist movement and to struggle for reshaping both gender roles and redefining social values, styles, and institutional structures, for the fulfillment to be achievable in both public and private lives without the necessity to sacrifice one for another.
 This yearning for balance within a feminist framework was called a "shift from the Superwoman ideal to the Balanced Woman ideal" by American feminist Catherine Rottenberg.

 As the role of the "superwoman" became less popular going into the 1990s, the continued model of the "superwoman" still used in advertisements also received criticism.
-One ad in particular featured a woman dressed in 1950's garb posed above text that reads, "It's not easy to pull together the perfect holiday."
+One ad in particular featured a woman dressed in 1950s garb posed above text that reads, "It's not easy to pull together the perfect holiday."

 The notion of the "superwoman" also faced backlash from critics of second-wave feminism primarily in the 1980s-1990s.
 According to American journalist and feminist Susan Faludi, these critics deemed "superwomanhood" a feminist goal that could not be achieved due to the juggling act the role required women to undertake.
 This reaffirmed, in the postfeminist era, the idea that was propositioned by anti-feminists before the second-wave: that women could not have a career, a family life, and be fulfilled all at once.